guildai/guild.ai/pages/guildfile.md

 #### Custom Output Scalars

-Configure output scalars for an opertion by defining a `output-scalars` attribute.
+Configure output scalars for an operation by defining a `output-scalars` attribute.
 Guild supports two schemes:

 - Pattern mapping